AmeryGration/pymimic/docs/source/tutorials/linear_prediction.rst

    :align: center

-   Left: the Branin function (dashed lines), a noisy sample of the Branin function (filled circles) and curve fitted to tehis samle using the BLP (solid line, colour map).
+   Left: the Branin function (dashed lines), a noisy sample of the Branin function (filled circles) and curve fitted to this samle using the BLP (solid line, colour map).
 Right: residuals of the fitted curve.